tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 When the Consensus algorithm decides on a block, Tendermint uses `FinalizeBlock` to send the decided block's hash, height, transactions, etc., which the Application uses to transition its state.

-The Application should remember the latest height from which it has run a successful `Commit` so that it can tell Tendermint where to pick up from when it restarts.
+The Application must remember the latest height from which it has run a successful `Commit` so that it can tell Tendermint where to pick up from when it restarts.
 See information on the Handshake, below.